Elka Gilmore

-Elka Gilmore (March 17, 1960 – July 6, 2019) was an American chef and restauranteur.
+Elka Gilmore (March 17, 1960 – July 6, 2019) was an American chef and restaurateur.
 Her San Francisco restaurant, Elka, earned national acclaim.
 In 1994, she was nominated for the James Beard Foundation Award for Best California Chef.

 Early life

 Elka Ruth Gilmore was born on March 17, 1960, in San Antonio, Texas.
 Her first restaurant job, as a dishwasher, was at Café Camille in Austin, when she was around 12 years old.
 She left home at age 16 to live with her grandmother in Madison, Wisconsin.
 As a teenager, she worked as a prep cook at L’Étoile in Madison; when the chef quit, Gilmore was promoted to chef.

 At 18, she travelled to Boston, New York, and Provence (where she apprenticed at a restaurant in Cotignac), before settling in Los Angeles in 1982.
 There, she worked at restaurants Tumbleweed, Checkers, and Palette.
 She was the co-owner of Camelion's, which served French-inspired cuisine.